adamgreig/negativeacknowledge/content/from-wordpress/stm32-prototyping-boards.md

 Title: STM32 Prototyping Boards
 Date: 2009-09-14 22:19
-Author: admin
+Author: Adam Greig
-Category: ARM, Electronics
+Tags: ARM, Electronics
 Slug: stm32-prototyping-boards

 I used an STM32 for the first time in [Robot2][], and soon discovered